ChuenkamonS/PMO-dashboard-v0.1/docs/TECHNICAL_DEBT.md

 - Per-dropdown source assertions once each is migrated.
 - `refreshProjectDropdowns()` coverage test against the full canonical dropdown id list.

+Phase 7A-12 Design Review (2026-07-02) — completed, implementation paused

+A design review was performed for a Budget & Spend-scoped fix (a new `getBudgetSpendProjectList()` union helper over Budget Pools + Approved Memos + Manual Expenses + Infra Costs + canonical Actual Spend, explicitly excluding `loadSLBudgets()`).
+No code was written.
+Decision: **do not implement this now** — the long-term roadmap calls for a future Master Settings module introducing a real Project Master (alongside Approvers, Reviewers, Signers, Signature images, Memo Reasons, etc.).
+Every Budget & Spend Project dropdown will migrate to that single source once it exists; building a union-based intermediate source now would only be replaced shortly afterward.
+This section preserves the review's findings so the eventual Project Master migration (or a future revisit of this exact plan) does not have to be re-derived from scratch.

+Inventory of every Project dropdown/filter found in Budget & Spend (full detail, file:line, current source, and DOM ids captured in the Phase 7A-12 conversation transcript — condensed here):

+- Overview: chips (`ov-proj-chips`), not a `<select>` — `_ovInitState()` (`views/budget.js:756-759`),
+  sourced from Actual Spend only.
+- Actual Spend (Report): `as-project` — `renderActualSpend()` (`views/budget.js:2142-2149`), Actual
+  Spend only.
+- Actual Spend (Manual Entries): `as-manual-project` — `renderManualEntries()` (`views/budget.js:1991`), Manual Expenses only.
+- Forecast: `sl-forecast-proj` — `_renderForecastTable()` (`views/budget.js:1284-1297`), derived from
+  `calculateForecast()` rows (Software+Infra, Complete coverage only — narrower by design).
+- Budget vs Actual: `bva-project` — `_renderBvaWith()` (`views/budget.js:2478-2486`), Budget Pools ∪
+  Actual Spend (closest to the target union already); populates once per session (`options.length <= 1` guard).
+- Budget Settings Add/Edit Pool modal: `bpool-project` — `openBudgetPoolModal()`
+  (`views/budget.js:3247, 3258`), sourced from `getCanonicalProjectList()` (Settings), migrated there in Phase 7A-9A.
+- Budget Settings pool list: `bset-search` is a free-text search over already-loaded pools, not a project list — nothing to unify.
+- Bulk Upload (import/template/export): no dropdown; Project is a data column or inherited from `_bvaDataset`/the full pool list.
+- Assignment Workspace: no dropdown; operates on `_bvaDataset`, so it inherits whatever `bva-project` already produced.
+- Tag Budget modal (`views/history.js`, `openBudgetTagModal()`): not a project filter — shows all of a memo's candidate pools grouped by `pool.project` for section headers (`Object.entries(byProject).sort(...)`); no project list is ever selectively hidden/shown.
+- Export dialogs: confirmed none have their own modal project dropdown; every export reads the already-rendered tab's filter value or dataset, so fixing the source dropdowns would have fixed their exports automatically.

+Key conflict surfaced (relevant again if/when this is revisited before Project Master lands, or as input to Project Master's own design): `bpool-project` is a **creation** input (picking the project for a brand-new Budget Pool), not a filter, and unlike `f-project` it has no free-text "type your own project" fallback.
+Moving it onto a financial-history-derived union (rather than an admin-curated list) would silently remove the ability to create the *first* Budget Pool for a project with zero prior financial footprint — a functional regression, not just a display inconsistency.
+Whatever eventually replaces `getCanonicalProjectList()`/this dropdown's source must keep supporting "pick a project that has no financial history yet."

+Exit Criteria (superseded)

+The exit criteria above (decide per-dropdown Settings-canonical vs. data-derived, migrate, cover via `refreshProjectDropdowns()`) are superseded by "migrate every Budget & Spend Project dropdown to the Project Master module once it ships."
+Do not build the union-based `getBudgetSpendProjectList()` helper described above as a permanent fix — it was scoped as an intermediate step and is no longer planned.

 ---